-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice had a mission statement and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+The practice told us they are taking on a new partner this year and have made an application for funding to increase patient and consulting capacity.